sueszli/optimal-tree-solver/docs/writeup v2.md

 however, when the hitting set has a bounded size, the problem becomes FTP tractable. this is equivalent to $\delta_\max$ in our original problem and is naturally small for most datasets (see table 1). this approach to finding parameters is called "deconstruction of intractability".

-theorem 8 confirms this finding by laying out the entire algorithm.
+theorem 8 confirms this finding by showing the final algorithm.

+for the sake of simplicity most proofs only mention the DTS problem.

 *complexity landscape*

+- we can assume the problem parameters to be small
 - FTP tractable = $\{sol, \delta_\max, D_\max\}$
 	- runtime is exponential in a function of the problem params, polynomial in the input size
 	- runtime is bounded by $f(k) \cdot n^{O(1)}$, where $f$ is any computable function of parameter $k$ and $n$ is the input size